ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 traffic using standard congestion control might be suspect and this aspect should be part of the community's decision making with regards to the suitability of the proposed congestion control algorithm.
-The community should also consider other non-standard congestion control algorithms that are known to be widely deployed,
+The community should also consider other non-standard congestion control algorithms that are known to be widely deployed.

 We note that this guideline is not a requirement for strict Reno- or Cubic- friendliness as a prerequisite for an alternate congestion